Impatience, Irritability

 No patience is the opposite of impatience.
 Work for acceptance and endurance of delays as being perfect.

 Lost articles become invisible when you are irritated, upset or blame another when they disappear.
-Pray your way up and the Light will reveal them.—Edna Lister, Eight Great Powers of Being, June 23, 1959.
+Pray your way up and the Light will reveal them.–Edna Lister, Powers of Being, June 23, 1959

 Top ↑